adlnet/xAPI-Spec/xAPI.md

 matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.
 * MUST process and store numbers with at least the precision of IEEE 754 32-bit floating point numbers.
-* MUST apply the same standards for validation of statement keys and values to parameters for runtime communication.
+* MUST validate parameter values to the same standards required for values of the same types in statements.
+Note: string parameter values are not quoted as they are in JSON.